Baqend/guide/src/topics/wordpress/index.md

 If you want to change the Baqend account, head over to the *Account* tab and click on “Log Out”.

-Now, you can choose *Speed Kit* to use for your WordPress blog:
+Now, you can choose [Speed Kit](#speed-kit) to use for your WordPress blog.

-- Use [Speed Kit](#speed-kit) if you want to accelerate your existing WordPress blog and handle scalability on your own.
+Use Speed Kit if you want to accelerate your existing WordPress blog and handle scalability on your own.
 This is easy to use and you will be set-up and done in seconds!
-- Use [Hosting](#hosting) if you want to create a static, scalable and high-performing copy of your blog hosted on Baqend.
-  We will take care of scaling your copy as request amounts are emerging.
-  You will not have dynamic features like comments or likes on your blog, though.

 ## Speed Kit